About

 I am the son of a Maker and have to constantly be doing something with the right-side of my brain (that art/music side) to be happy.
 Oh sure, the left-side is always checking my work — no getting around that.

-Presently, I work full-time at a major medical device company developing electronics and software for surgical robots used in orthopedics.
-That is, of course, after a couple of decades of owning and operating a design firm, creating various products for market segments that include; medical-device, agriculture, automotive, energy and consumer.
+Recently I retired from a 40+ year career in Electrical and Software Engineering.
+The middle of that career included a couple of decades of owning and operating a product development business, creating various solutions for market segments including; medical-device, agriculture, automotive, energy and consumer.
 There’s more on that topic at LinkedIn.

 Ham Radio was always a “license to create” for me.
 I wanted a license so that I could experiment, design and build my own gadgets and prove the work by receiving “5 and 9” feedback from someone far away.